 Complete the following steps to add HTML code to your lecture:

-- Inside the lecture area, click on the Add Code tab.
+- Inside the lecture area, click on the Add Custom Code tab.

 - Enter code into the code block field and then click Save.
 The code block will appear in the content list for that lecture.

 - To edit the code block, click on the Edit attachment button.
 Click Save to save your changes.

 You can also display code examples to your students by clicking the Add Code Example button: